How to Clear or Delete Windows Jump Lists

 Clear via Settings (Win 10 / 11)

-For a single entry, right-click the item in the application's Jump List and choose "Remove from this list."
-That rewrites the host file in place — the specific stream is dropped from the OLE container and its DestList entry is removed.
+For a single entry, right-click the item in the application's Jump List and pick "Remove from this list."
+That rewrites the host file in place: the numbered LNK stream is removed from the OLE container, the matching DestList row is dropped, and the header's entry count and revision number tick.

 Delete the files directly

-Disable via Group Policy / registry
+Disable via Group Policy or registry

 User Configuration → Administrative Templates → Start Menu and Taskbar → "Do not keep history of recently opened documents."